-Execution : The application will be interpreted by the Java Virtual Machine.
+Execution : The class file containing the bytecodes will be interpreted by the Java Virtual Machine.
 In order to execute the application, we have to call the program java with the name of the class as argument (without extension):

 '''

 java HelloWorld

 Hello World!

 '''